QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

     println("\npayoff = $payoff")

 We can simplify this somewhat using the **ternary operator**.
-Here's some examples
+Here are some examples

 .. code-block:: julia